A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Abstract

 \section{Abstract}

-In this work, we give sufficient conditions for the almost global asymptotic stability of a cascade in which the inner loop and the \textit{unforced} outer loop are each almost globally asymptotically stable.
-Our qualitative approach relies on the absence of chain recurrence for non-equilibrium points of the unforced outer loop, the hyperbolicity of equilibria, and the precompactness of forward trajectories.
-We show that the required structure of the chain recurrent set can be readily verified, and describe two important classes of systems with this property.
-We also show that the precompactness requirement can be verified by growth rate conditions on the interconnection term coupling the subsystems.
-Our results stand in contrast to prior works that require either \textit{global} asymptotic stability of the subsystems (impossible for smooth systems evolving on general manifolds), time scale separation between the subsystems, or strong disturbance robustness properties of the outer loop.
-The approach has clear applications in stability certification of cascaded controllers for systems evolving on manifolds.
+In this work, we give sufficient conditions for the almost global asymptotic stability of a cascade in which the subsystems are only almost globally asymptotically stable.
+The result is extended to upper triangular systems of arbitrary size.
+In particular, if the unforced subsystems are almost globally asymptotically stable and their only chain recurrent points are hyperbolic equilibria, then the boundedness of forward trajectories is sufficient for the almost global asymptotic stability of the full upper triangular system.
+We show that unboundedness of such cascades is prohibited by growth rate conditions on the interconnection term and a Lyapunov function for the unforced outer subsystem, and the required structure for the chain recurrent set is enjoyed by classes of systems common in geometric control e.g. dissipative mechanical systems.
+Our results stand in contrast to prior works that require either time scale separation, prohibitively strong disturbance robustness properties, or \textit{global} asymptotic stability in the subsystems.